MustardMan42/Masterful-CSS-Module/README.md

      div.side-box {
         border-left: none;
         border-right: none;
-        border-top: 1px ridge var(--color-border-light-tertiary); /* These borders will only appear on the top and bottom and will use a variable that comes with Foundry by default.
-You can change this to any other variable or just #000 if you want the borderd to be black*/
+        border-top: 1px ridge #000; /* These borders will only appear on the top and bottom and will be black*/
-        border-bottom: 1px ridge var(--color-border-light-tertiary);
+        border-bottom: 1px ridge #000;
         background: rgba(0, 0, 0, 0.05); /* Side Boxes in Pathfinder often have a background so that they stand out from body text.
 You can set this to any color you like, I've set this one to the default color of a table in Foundry */
         float: right;
         max-width: 33%;